spmcg0/Team-Wildcat/README.md

 	- Tweets: tweet id number (automatically increments), email, the tweet text (max 160 characters), and the email that is linked to the user
 	- Follows: # of followers, # of followees, and keys that reference to the users table
 - change functions to use our database rather than our previous variables
+- added new functionality (Original Idea) + 1 Follower button.
+Clicking the button adds a follower to your count.
+When looking at user's followers, this area is not filled with anything but your actual followers.
+The number is the only representation of these additional fake followers.
+Will be a big hit when it goes live, will be potential revenue if we decide to charge users for this premium feature.